Orlando Fishing Guides on the Banana River Lagoon

 Captain Richard a native and local guide is equipped and experienced to help a wide range of anglers and their needs.
 Our boats can accommodate youth and elderly, small families and fishermen with all levels of experience and knowledge.
 Our decades of experience as Orlando’s premier charter fishing service makes us ready to serve our customers and provide a fun-filled day on the water.

-Inshore Saltwater Fishing Trips
+Inshore Fishing Charters

 On calm, windless days anglers may be maneuvered around the lagoon’s briny shallows “Gondola” style and given opportunities to view and cast to fish, called sight fishing.
 On less optimal days, anglers may be instructed to blind cast or use a variety of bait depending on availability.
 Different seasons present an array of offerings for the anger; you may find yourself fishing around mangrove shorelines or gently push poling miles of large shallow seagrass beds or deeper basins and sloughs depending on conditions.

 Fishing Guides have the most current knowledge of what is biting.
 An experienced guide will strive to put you on the best bite available during the duration of your charter.
 Redfish spawn throughout September, but conditions often deem it difficult for guides to find and make presentations to these fish, frustrating both angler and guide.
 Trust your guide’s instinct and listen to their advice on what they’d do to make a successful fishing day.
 An inshore fishing trip can be one of the best experiences for any angler at any skill level.
 I would enjoy the opportunity to get you out on an inshore fishing trip.